andrelbourgeois/park-my-bike/report.md

 Can a camera deployed near a bicycle bay accurately detect the number of bicycles parked at that bicycle bay, and therefore, help in determining the number of available parking spaces?

 ## Application Overview
-Thinking back to the various application diagrams you have seen through the module - how would you describe an overview of the building blocks of your project - how do they connect, what do the component parts include.

-Tip: probably ~200 words and a diagram is usually good to convey your design!

 The purpose of this application is to identify bicycles.
 The image input relies on the edge device's camera - in this case, the OV7675 CMOS VGA Camera Module connected to the Arduino Nano 33 BLE Sense.
 While images are being captured through a real-time video feed, they are each being processed and split into a grid where the equivalent of image classification is ran across all cells in the grid independently in parallel.
 (Moreau, 2022) A depiction of this processing stage can be seen in Figure 4.
 Following this processing, the model searches the image for features similar to those it was trained on - bicycles - and makes a decision as to whether or not there are any bikes in the image.
 With the FOMO model, an affirmative decision is depicted as a centroid marker on the image, because instead of predictin bounding boxes, FOMO predicts the objects centre (Dickson et al., 2022).
 An example of an image with a bounding box next to the same image with a centroid marker can be seen in Figure 5.

 ![application-overview](https://user-images.githubusercontent.com/33913141/234704224-94128693-fd25-4e0f-9a65-26ac27104619.png)